The Twentieth Century Society

 Designed by the North American firm, John Graham and Company, who also designed the Seattle Space Needle, Arndale House is believed to be the practices only UK project.
 The central area of Bradford was systematically rebuilt between 1955 and 1965, old factories, warehouses and office blocks were removed and the area re-planned as a shopping and commercial hub.
 Arndale House was just one of many American style shopping centres and offices built in northern industrial towns in the mid to late 20th century.

 The nine-story office block is characterised by its regular pattern of single-paned and seemingly frameless windows and survives in good, relatively unaltered condition.
 The building is currently empty and proposals emerged in 2021 for a conversion to residential usage by by Xchange Development Company.
-While supportive in principal, the plans to replace the windows between the second and eighth floor with three panelled double-glazed openable UPVC units were strongly opposed by the C20 Society, and an application to have the building listed was turned down by Historic England.
+While supportive of a conversion in principal, the plans to replace the windows between the second and eighth floor with three panelled double-glazed openable UPVC units were opposed by the Society, with a preference for a more sympathetic upgrading of the glazing to improve the thermal efficiency of the building.
+An application by C20 and Bradford Civic Society to have the building listed was also turned down by Historic England.

 Bradford Magistrates Court – City Architects Department (1969-72)